crossbrowsertesting/selenium-php-behat/README.md

 $ php run-parallel.php config/ie.conf.yml
 ```

+### Websites behind your firewall

+If you have our Node module `cbt_tunnels` installed, you can run tests to websites behind your firewall by running `run-parallel.php` with the -l flag.

+If you don't have `cbt_tunnels` installed, you can install it by running `$ npm install -g cbt_tunnels`.

 ## Help!

 If you got stuck, or something doesn't make sense, don't worry!
 Just shoot an email to info@crossbrowsertesting.com and we'll help you out.